Hints & Tips

 Does your project need approval?

-If your project needs approval we can make this aspect easy for you.
-By offering cost effective basic 3D concepts through to detailed architectural plans, our range of designs options are tailored to your project’s requirements.
-This ensures that the design stage remains on time and on budget before heading into construction.
+If your project needs approval, we can simplify this aspect.
+By offering cost-effective basic 3D concepts through to detailed architectural plans, our range of design options is tailored to your project's requirements.
+This ensures that the design stage remains on time and budget before heading into construction.

-Adding a structure such as a deck or patio to your property will increase its value; however if it is constructed poorly or illegally it can end up costing you more in repairs or even fines down the track.
+Please note: Adding a structure such as a deck or patio to your property will increase its value; however, if constructed poorly or illegally, it can cost you more in repairs or even fines down the track.

 Have you got a deck that needs to be refreshed?

 A quality deck coating can make or break a deck in a very short period!
-Poor quality systems or incorrectly applied coatings can become very un-sightly and cause damage to your timber deck.
-Follow our simple suggestions along with the manufactures guidelines to achieve the best results.
-Alternatively contact our team to organise a quote to professionally refresh your deck.
+Poor-quality systems or incorrectly applied coatings can become very unsightly and damage your timber deck.
+Follow our simple suggestions and manufacturer guidelines to achieve the best results.
+Alternatively, contact our team to organise a professional quote to refresh your deck.

 Recommended Products: